MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_to_AnyCloud/README.md

 ![](Docs/BLE_prov.gif)

+#### Note

+In this BLE provisioning example, the iPhone only supports "Open" and "WPA".
+On the Android phone, only "Open" is supported.

 - The user can control the Zigbee network with his Mobile phone connected to Cloud server.
 - Here the ZigBee console commands are sent to the WBZ451 Curiosity board by publishing a message in the Cloud.
 Data received from MQTT is in the given format.ZigBee console data from MQTT is taken from the data received from WFI32 IOT board.